• Stainless steel angle; angle steel System 1

 <200

-Q:Are stainless steel angles resistant to impact?
+Q:Are stainless steel angles available in custom sizes?

-Q:Can stainless steel be ground?
+Q:Can stainless steel angles be used for elevator shafts?

 1. Manufacturer Overview